Driving in Antigua – for the best way!

 Getting around by local bus can be fine for shorter journeys or lets say straight forward ones like from Dickenson bay to St Johns the capital a single route serves this and will cost a couple of US dollars only.
 But you may be waiting up to 45 minutes for the mini bus.
 Stick your hand out to catch it.
 A similar taxi fee is 12 USD each way you may negotiate fares though they say they cannot be.
 One of Antigua’s ‘mistakes’ is setting the fares too high IMO and people are staying more and more in the resorts – this is money running straight in and back out of Antigua if people stay in Resort.

-Motorcycles in Antigua are rarely seen and we discussed this as a ‘why not ?’
-I can only think the weather as the roads would be well suited to bikes as opposed to scooters that may struggle up some gradients on fig tree.
-Maybe you can tell us ?
+Motorcycles in Antigua are rarely seen and we discussed this as a ‘why not?’
+I can only think the weather (in rainy season) as the roads would be well suited to bikes as opposed to scooters that may struggle up some gradients on fig tree.
+Maybe you can tell us?

-Oh yes if you can remember to stay in resort on Cruise Ship Day when the vendors come out in force and you will get lumped in the lowest class of tourist.
+Oh yes if you can remember to stay in resort on Cruise Ship Day when the vendors come out in force and you will get busy roads and beaches.